 - 48 lady fingers (400 g package)

 - ¾ cup brewed vanilla flavoured coffee cooled, regular coffee and 1 teaspoon vanilla extract can be substituted

 - 2 ½ cups real whipping cream (35%)/heavy cream *do NOT use whipped cream in the spray can

 - 10 Maraschino cherries optional

-Spread pudding mascarpone mixture over cake.
+- Spread creamy mascarpone mixture over cake with a rubber spatula.
 Pour remaining coffee Kahlua mixture into shallow bowl.
 Dip each lady finger and turn once.

 - Place soaked lady fingers over pudding mixture.
 Spread cherries evenly over lady fingers.

 - In a large bowl, beat whipping cream to soft peaks, then add white granulated sugar and continue beating to stiff peaks.
 The whipping cream should double in volume (approximately).